telerik/blazor-docs/components/grid/columns/command.md

 To define it, add a `TelerikGridCommandColumn` in the `TelerikGridColumns` collection of a grid.
 The command column takes a collection of `TelerikGridCommandButton` instances that invoke the commands.
 It also offers the `Title` property so you can set its header text.

->tip The lists below showcase the available features and their use, and after them you can find a code example that shows declarations and handling.
+>tip The lists below showcase the available features and their use.
+After them you can find a code example that shows declarations and handling.

 The `TelerikGridCommandButton` tag offers the following features:

 * `Command` - the command that will be invoked.
-Can be one of the built-in commands, or a custom command name.
+Can be one of the built-in commands (see below), or a custom command name.
 * `OnClick` - the event handler that the button will fire.
+If used on a built-in command, this handler will fire before the [corresponding CRUD event]({%slug components/grid/editing/overview%}).
+Cancelling it will prevent the built-in CRUD event from firing.
 * `ShowInEdit` - a boolean property indicating whether the button is only visible while the user is editing/inserting data.
 * `ChildContent` - the text the button will render.
 You can also place it between the command button's opening and closing tags.
-* Appearance properties like Icon, Class, Enabled that are come from the underlying [Button Component features]({%slug components/button/overview%}).
+* Appearance properties like `Icon`, `Class`, `Enabled` that are come from the underlying [Button Component features]({%slug components/button/overview%}).

 There are three built-in commands:

 * `Edit` - initiates the inline or popup editing (depending on the EditMode configuration of the grid).
-* `Update` - performs the actual update operation after the data has been changed.
-Allows you to trigger an event handler to perform the data source operation.
+* `Save` - performs the actual update operation after the data has been changed.
+Triggers the `OnUpdate` or `OnCreate` event so you can perform the data source operation.
+Which event is triggered depends on whether the item was added through the grid or not.
 * `Cancel` - aborts the current operation (edit or insert).

 The `OnClick` handler of the commands receives an argument of type `GridCommandEventArgs` that exposes the following properties:

 * `IsCancelled` - set this to true to prevent the operation if the business logic requires it.
 * `Item` - the model item the grid row is bound to.
 You can use it to access the model fields and methods in order to preform the actual data source operations.
-* `Type` - the type of event (command).
+* `IsNew` - a boolean field indicating whether the item was just added through the grid interface.

+>tip For handling CRUD operations we recommend that you use the grid events (`OnEdit`, `OnUpdate`, `OnCancel`, `OnCreate`).
+The `OnClick` handler is available for the built-in commands to provide consistency of the API.

 >caption Example of adding and handling command columns for inline editing of a grid